 Analytical samples will be collected in general accordance with the FSP and as specified in the RIWP.
-Table 1 provides sample collection matrices for soil, Table 2 provides sample collection matrices for groundwater, and Table 3 provides sample collection matrices for soil vapor.
+Table 1 provides sample collection matrices for soil, and Table 2 provides sample collection matrices for soil vapor.
+Table 3 provides sample collection matrices for groundwater.